What is a Fall?

 How Common are Falls?

-Each year, up to a third of adults over the age of 65 who live at home experiences a fall.
-It’s even worse for people living in nursing homes, about half of whom fall each year.
+Every second of the day an older person will fall.
+And each year, up to a third of adults over the age of 65 who live at home experiences a fall.
+It is even worse for people living in nursing homes, about half of whom fall each year.
 Almost two-thirds of older adults who suffered a fall within the past year will fall again.

 Falls and their complications are the leading cause of both non-fatal and fatal injuries in adults over the age of 65.
 Although older women are more often injured in falls, men have a higher risk of dying after a fall.